A little about my life… be kind, this stuff is hard to write!

 As promised…a bit about me.

 From my earliest years, I created fantasy worlds to escape to and flourish in.
 When I got to Japan and made friends, it surprised me to find that I wasn’t alone; the world of fantasy was appealing to many of them.
-But so did the “normal” life to we unwilling gypsies.
-One friend I had dreamed of someday living on a farm where nothing ever changed, where chores were a daily necessity and the only true changes were annual crops.
-And others, of having a father who worked 9 to 5, and never left for weeks at a time.
+But so did a “normal” life to young, unwilling gypsies.
+We dreamed of having fathers who worked 9 to 5, and never left for weeks at a time.
 I was around 11 or 12 when I figured out that not all fathers wore the same clothes (uniforms) as the others to work every day.
-How boring!
+How unusual!

-My world was never so mundane. Ælves and witches, dragons and griffins occupied it.
-Magical people, magical creatures, with races and languages and a mythos of their own.
+My personal world was never so mundane. Ælves and witches, dragons and griffins occupied it.
+Magical people, magical creatures, with races and languages and mythos of their own.
 Worlds with orange skies and oceans, endless mountains of ice, deserted cities that bore a startling resemblance to a nuked New York.
 And I wrapped them all in countless fables, with evil and good fighting for control.
 Animals had souls, many could talk, and all knew right from wrong.
-They talked and battled and performed magic.
-Women were powerful; men were gentle, and vice versa.
+Those who inhabited my worlds talked and battled and performed magic.
+Women were powerful; men were considerate, and vice versa.